-Have you ever tried to create a lovely portrait but not known how?
-It’s not a hard thing to create a beautiful portrait.
+Have you ever tried to create a lovely portrait but didn’t know how?
+It’s not hard to create a beautiful portrait.
 The secret is the lighting.
 You don’t always need thousands of dollars in photographic lighting equipment to create a good portrait.
 In fact, all you need is a window.

 If window light is so good, why doesn’t everyone use it?
 Well, the answer is that they don’t know how.
 Many enthusiast photographers don’t work with the light properly.

 Many inexperienced photographers stand in front of the window.
 They position their subjects with their backs to the window.
 What they should be doing is using the window light to light the subject’s face.
 Sounds easy, doesn’t it?
 So why don’t more photographers light portraits this way?

-The simple answer is they do not understand light.
+The simple answer is they don’t understand light.
 The difference between a photography enthusiast and a professional photographer is a solid and very deep understanding of light.
-If you are an enthusiast, and you probably are, don’t feel bad.
+If you’re an enthusiast, don’t feel bad.
 I will help increase your understanding.

 First, in order to create beautiful portraits, you need to examine the qualities of light.

 Think about the quality of the light coming through the window.
 Is it hard or soft?
 Usually, the light is soft.
 A portrait looks fantastic when the light is soft.
 Blemishes are reduced, skin tone evens out, and there are no harsh shadows under noses or eyes.
 It’s really an ideal kind of light for portraits.

 Think about the temperature of the light.
 Changing the white balance to suit your portrait is essential if you want to create beautifully warm and fresh skin tones.
 It’s easy to create unsuitable color tone through a lack of understanding about white balance and how it affects your model’s skin tone.
 In this case, do a custom white balance before you shoot.